Sexual Violence & Coping Skills

-Sexual Violence is a broad term used to define the continuum of acts of violence which can violate a person’s trust and sense of safety.
+Sexual Violence is a broad term used to define the continuum of acts of violence.

 The continuum of sexual violence includes rape, incest, child sexual assault, date and acquaintance rape, statutory rape, marital or partner rape, sexual exploitation, unwanted sexual contact, sexual harassment, exposure, and voyeurism.

 Sexual violence is not about sex, but about power and control.

 It is never the victim/survivor’s fault.

 It is never too late to receive therapy for sexual violence